SEC Files Charges Over Securities Fraud Scams that Used YouTube, Facebook, Twitter, & Other Social Media

 In one investment scheme, Kawamura allegedly published screenshots on Twitter of brokerage account statements showing amazing returns—only the account statements did not belong to her.
 In a second alleged securities scam, Kawamura bragged about her “professional experience,” and made claims that she made 800% returns in her personal account.

 Kawamura is accused of using the money she collected to pay for expensive trips and support herself.
 She did invest some of the funds, which the SEC says she lost by investing the money in risky options trades.

 Social Media and Securities Scam

 Unfortunately, with investors turning more and more to the Internet and social media for information about investing and investments, this can make them easy and accessible targets for fraudsters.
 Online, scammers are able to reach lots of people at low cost while using simple technology to make themselves appear legitimate.

-If you suspect you were the victim of securities fraud, contact Shepherd Smith Edwards and Kantas, LTD LLP today.
+If you think you were the victim of an investment scam, contact our securities fraud lawyers today.

 More Blog Posts:

 $550M Securities Fraud Case Between Texas’ Wyly Brothers & SEC Goes to Trial, Stockbroker Fraud Blog, April 2, 2014